-ISO 31000 is an international standard published in 2009 that provides principles and guidelines for effective risk management.
+ISO 31000 is an international standard published in 2009 (and updated in 2018) that provides principles and guidelines for effective risk management.
 It outlines a generic approach to risk management, which can be applied to different types of risks (financial, safety, project risks) and used by any type of organization.
 The standard provides a uniform vocabulary and concepts for discussing risk management.
 It provides guidelines and principles that can help to undertake a critical review of your organization’s risk management process.

 The standard does not provide detailed instructions or requirements on how to manage specific risks, nor any advice related to a specific application domain; it remains at a generic level.